 In North America, railroads carry about 40% of intercity freight, as measured by ton-miles, which is more than any other mode of transportation.
 Through direct ownership and operating partnerships, U.S. railroads are part of an integrated network that includes railroads in Canada and Mexico, forming what is regarded as the world's most-efficient and lowest-cost freight rail service.
-There are more than 500 railroads operating in North America, with the largest railroads, referred to as "Class I," accounting for more than 90% of the industry's revenues.
+There are more than 600 railroads operating in North America, with the largest railroads, referred to as "Class I", accounting for more than 90% of the industry's revenues.
 The railroads carry a wide variety of commodities and goods, including coal, metals, minerals, chemicals, grain, and petroleum.
-These commodities represent about 50% of total rail carloadings, with intermodal carloads accounting for the rest.
-Railroads operate in a competitive environment, especially with the trucking industry, and are always seeking ways to improve safety, cost and reliability.
+These commodities represent about 50% of total rail carloads, with intermodal carloads accounting for the rest.
+Railroads operate in a competitive environment, especially with the trucking industry, and are always seeking ways to improve safety, cost, and reliability.
 New technologies offered by Wabtec and others in the industry can provide some of these benefits.
 Demand for our freight related products and services in North America is driven by a number of factors, including rail traffic, and production of new locomotives and new freight cars.
-In the U.S., the passenger transit industry is dependent largely on funding from federal, state and local governments, and from fare box revenues.
+In the U.S., the passenger transit industry is dependent largely on funding from federal, state, and local governments, and from fare box revenues.
 Demand for North American passenger transit products is driven by a number of factors, including government funding, deliveries of new subway cars and buses, and ridership.
 The U.S. federal government provides money to local transit authorities, primarily to fund the purchase of new equipment and infrastructure for their transit systems.
 Demand for both our freight and passenger transit products and services in North America may be negatively impacted by the COVID-19 outbreak.

-Growth in the Asia Pacific market has been driven mainly by the continued urbanization of China and India, and by investments in freight rail rolling stock and infrastructure in Australia to serve its mining and natural resources markets.
-India is making significant investments in rolling stock and infrastructure to modernize its rail system; for example, the country has awarded a 1,000-unit locomotive order to GE Transportation.
+Growth in the Asia Pacific market has been driven mainly by the continued urbanization of China and India, and by continued investments in freight rail rolling stock and infrastructure in Australia to serve its mining and natural resources markets.
+India is making significant investments in rolling stock and infrastructure to modernize its rail system; for example, Wabtec is delivering on a 1,000-locomotive contract over 10-years with Indian Railways.

 Other key geographic markets include Russia-CIS and Africa-Middle East.
-With about 1.2 million freight cars and about 20,000 locomotives, Russia-CIS is among the largest freight rail markets in the world, and it's expected to invest in both freight and transit rolling stock.
+With about 1.3 million freight cars and about 21,000 locomotives, Russia-CIS is among the largest freight rail markets in the world, and it's expected to invest in both freight and transit rolling stock.
 PRASA, the Passenger Rail Agency of South Africa, is expected to continue to invest in new transit cars and new locomotives.
 According to UNIFE, emerging markets were expected to grow at above-average rates as global trade led to increased freight volumes and urbanization led to increased demand for efficient masstransportation systems.
 It is currently uncertain as to how the COVID-19 outbreak will impact the expected growth in these emerging markets especially in the near-term.
 As this growth occurs, Wabtec expects to have additional opportunities to provide products and services in these markets.

-In its study, UNIFE also said it expected increased investment in digital tools for data and asset management, and in rail control technologies, both of which would improve efficiency in the global rail industry.
-UNIFE said data-driven asset management tools have the potential to reduce equipment maintenance costs and improve asset utilization, while rail control technologies have been focused on increasing track capacity, improving operational efficiency and ensuring safer railway traffic.
+In its study, UNIFE also said it expected increased investment in digitalization, automation, and predictive maintenance through artificial intelligence, all of which would improve efficiency in the global rail industry.
+UNIFE said these trends will increase the overall attractiveness of the rail sector as these trends will lead to significant cost savings, allowing rail to be more competitive in comparison to other modes of transportation.
 Wabtec offers products and services to help customers make ongoing investments in these initiatives.